How to make a simple garage self? In this post you’ll learn how to make an easy heavy duty DIY garage shelf for your home.

-We recently bought a little condo retreat for ourselves for our 20 year anniversary.
-It has been a dream of ours and it is where we were married 20 years ago and we were coming up here 2-4 times a year.
+For our 20th anniversary we bought a small condo in the mountains in the town we were married.
 It came with a small single car garage and we needed to build a shelf to help with storage.
 This is an extra deep & heavy duty shelf.
 You can build one or more with this concept and personalize your garage to suit your needs and space.

 We bought a 97″ x 23 3/4″ Melamine Board from Home Depot along with extra large shelf brackets.